First Degree Murder in Florida

 If accused of First Degree Murder in Florida, you need to know the:

 Definition of First Degree Murder

-The crime of First Degree Murder occurs when a person commits either:
+The crime of First Degree Murder is committed when a person commits either:

-Premeditated murder occurs when a person kills another human being pursuant to a pre-planned act or scheme.
+Premeditated murder is committed when a person kills another human being pursuant to a pre-planned act or scheme.

-Felony murder occurs when a person kills another human being while engaged in the commission, or attempted commission, of the following statutorily enumerated felonies, regardless of whether they intended to kill anybody:
+Felony murder is committed when a person kills another human being while engaged in the commission, or attempted commission, of the following statutorily enumerated felonies, regardless of whether they intended to kill anybody:

 - Aggravated abuse of an elderly person or disabled adult,

 - Home-invasion robbery,